CitronZoegas/AssignmentsSchool/README.md

 # AssignmentsSchool

-School Assignments
-Basically 5 of my school assignments
+Basically 5 of my school assignments where i practiced the use of threads.